 But, it’s not just cancer.

-- PAHs are also suspected to be endocrine disruptors, which means they can mess with one’s hormones and possibly lead to things like decreased fertility and other health issues.
+• PAHs are also suspected to be endocrine disruptors, which means they may mess with one’s hormones and possibly lead to things like decreased fertility and other health issues.

-This is why it is not only PAHs themselves that have been put on various hazard lists, but also the specific products we’re discussing here, like petrolatum and mineral oils:
+This is why it is not only PAHs themselves that have been put on various hazard lists, but also the ‘alternatives’ I’ve discussed, like petrolatum and mineral oils:

 The good news is that there are SO many great, natural alternatives to petroleum jelly.
 These include things like:

 P.S.
-The following petroleum jelly substitutes are made with beeswax, so they are not vegan.
-If you’d prefer some options that are completely free of any animal products, just scroll down!
+The following alternatives are made with beeswax, so they are not vegan.
+If you’d prefer some options that are completely free of any animal products, keep scrolling—I’ve got you covered!

 Honest Organic All-Purpose Balm